persunde/swarmprom-improved/README.md

   - ~~Unsee~~ replaced by [Karma](https://github.com/prymitive/karma)
 - Uses the official images from each project, to make it easier to change the versions of each program the user wants to use.
 - **ARM64 compatability**.
-  - Tested on on AWS Graviton instances.
+  - Tested on on AWS Graviton3 instances (m7g)
   - All the images have ARM64/ARMv8 and AMD64 releases

-TODO:
 - Added the amazing Grafana dashboard [Node Exporter Full (1860)](https://grafana.com/grafana/dashboards/1860-node-exporter-full/)
-- Updated Grafana dashboards
+- Updated and modified previous Grafana dashboards
-- Add a list of Grafana dashboards the user should add, either just add as a list or somehow embedded it into the yaml file or something
+  - Please send PR with suggestions for new dashboards to add or changes to the current dashboards settings

 ## Persistence storage

 The `swarmprom-improved-compose.yaml` deployment will not keep the data between container restarts.
 To do that you need to handle it yourself.

+See the comments in the [swarmprom-improved-compose.yaml](swarmprom-improved-compose.yaml) file for how to add data persistence to Prometheus and Grafana.

 Assuming you run a multi-machine setup, the Grafana configuration and the Prometheus data needs to be saved in a persistent storage that is independent of the container, so that the data will be not be lost even when the machine or container restarts.
-You probably also want to save the Grafana configuration and dashboards.
+You probably also want to save the Grafana configuration and dashboards between deployments or container restarts.

 Here are some suggestions on how to achieve persistent storage for Prometheus and Grafana: